-Some others thought that this comment was made with the benefit of hindsight.
-But Edinburgh’s Professor Kao, whose team independently looked at Scottish data and assessed that 2000 lives could have been saved by earlier lockdown in Scotland, said:
+Some thought that this comment was made with the benefit of hindsight, as documented here.
+But in those responses, Edinburgh’s Professor Kao, whose team independently looked at Scottish data and assessed that 2000 lives could have been saved by earlier lockdown in Scotland, said:

 “The estimate for the epidemic doubling time was already well established in early March when such decisions were being made, and while there would have been some uncertainty as to the impact of a full lockdown at the time, it would have been known that it was highly likely to be sufficient to reduce the reproduction number “R” below one.
 As such Prof. Ferguson’s comments regarding the possible reduction in COVID-19 related deaths are entirely robust.
 What’s important to remember now is that, as we ease lockdown restrictions, that same potential for a rapid rise in infections still exists – should we not progress out of lockdown more carefully, the end result will be a rise in fatalities, and the risk of re-entering lockdown at least regionally.”